DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-cielo.md

 ## What is SSL Certificate?

-The SSL Certificate for web server offers authenticity and integrity of web site data, giving customers of virtual stores the guarantee that they are actually accessing the web site they want, not a fraudster web site.
+The SSL Certificate for web server offers authenticity and integrity of website data, giving e-commerce customers the guarantee that they are actually accessing the website they want, not a fraudster website.

-Specialized companies are responsible for domain validating and, depending on the type of certificate, they are also responsible for the validation of the entity that owns the domain.
+Specialized companies are responsible for validating the domain and, depending on the type of certificate, they are also responsible for the validation of the entity that owns the domain.

 ### Internet Explorer